-- The joint replacement navigator will call to touch base with you and to invite you to the pre-surgery joint class.
+- ☐ The joint replacement navigator will call to touch base with you.
 You will receive a welcome letter from our joint replacement nurse navigator via email, text message or mail.
-This letter contains information about our pre-surgery class as well as our pre-admit testing appointment. - Schedule an appointment with your primary care physician four weeks before your surgery and ask if any other physician specialist should be involved in your preoperative review - special heart studies may be recommended. - Have preoperative laboratory tests, chest X-ray, EKG, etc., completed as ordered by your physician. - Obtain a dental clearance if you suspect any dental issues. - Begin preoperative and postoperative exercises found on page 9-10 of this guidebook.
+This letter contains information about our pre-surgery class as well as our pre-admit testing appointment - □ Schedule an appointment with your primary care physician four weeks before your surgery and ask if any other physician specialists should be involved in your pre-operative review special heart studies may be recommended - ☐ Have pre-operative laboratory tests, chest X-ray, EKG, etc., completed as ordered by your physician - ☐ Obtain a dental clearance if you suspect any dental issues - ☐ Begin pre-operative exercises found on page 9-10 of this guidebook

-- Begin preparing your home for your return after your joint replacement (see checklist on page 12 of this booklet). - □ Plan for your discharge from the hospital. - Choose a coach who is available and physically able to help you. - Schedule your pre-admit testing appointment by calling (949) 452-3129 and register for the joint replacement class, Road to Recovery, at least two weeks before surgery.
-Call 800-MEMORIAL (636-6742) to register or visit memorialcare.org/SBClasses. - For your health, consider quitting smoking.
-Speak with your physician about quitting smoking, or call 800-NOBUTTS (662-8887) for tips and programs designed to help you quit.
-MemorialCare Saddleback Medical Center also offers Tobacco Cessation classes.
-Please call 800-MEMORIAL (636-6742) or visit memorialcare.org/SBClasses for class listings and to register.
+- ☐ Begin preparing your home for your return after your joint replacement (see checklist on page 12 of this booklet) - □ Plan for your discharge from the hospital - ☐ Choose a coach who is available and physically able to help you - ☐ Schedule your pre-admit testing appointment by calling the pre-admit testing office at (949) 452-3129, and register for the joint replacement class, Road to Recovery, at least two weeks before surgery by calling 800-MEMORIAL (636-6742) or visiting memorialcare.org/SBClasses - ☐ For your health, consider quitting smoking.
+Speak with your physician about guitting smoking, or call 800-NOBUTTS (662-8887) for tips and programs designed to help you quit.
+Saddleback Medical Center also offers Tobacco Cessation classes.
+Call 800-MEMORIAL (636-6742) to register or visit memorialcare.org/SBClasses